Ash Williams: Video games

 Ash Williams also makes an unofficial appearance as a player character in the run-and-gun platform game Broforce.
 In keeping with the game's naming convention, he is referred to as "Ash Brolliams".
 His weapon is a shotgun whose bullets shoot in three directions, and his melee and special is where he slices and dices enemies with his chainsaw hand.

 A leak in the perk selection screen revealed that Ash would be making an appearance in Dead by Daylight.
 He was later officially announced with a trailer on March 28, and released on April 2.

+Ash is playable in the indie video game Phantom Halls.

 Ash is a playable character in the 2022 video game Evil Dead: The Game, appearing alongside characters and locations from throughout the franchise.
 Williams is portrayed in all of his incarnations throughout the series.

+Ash is a playable character in Fortnite during 2022's Fortnitemares.
+He joined the game on October 23.

+Ash appears as a playable character in Call of Duty: Modern Warfare II, as well as the free-to-play Call of Duty: Warzone 2.0, as part of their sixth seasonal content update.
+His appearance is adapted from Evil Dead II.

+Ash appears as a playable character in RetroRealms: Ash vs Evil Dead as well as being playable in RetroRealms: Halloween in a crossover appearance if both games are owned.